Two dead in Thai political violence, military bolsters security

 By morning, streets near the stadium were littered with broken glass and rocks, a Reuters witness said.
 A red-shirt leader, Jatuporn Promphan, said four red shirts had been killed, but Reuters only confirmed one, 43-year-old red shirt guard Viroj Kemnak.

-Forty-five people were wounded in the fighting, according to the government’s Erawan emergency center.
+Forty-five people were wounded in the fighting, according to the government’s Erawan emergency centre.

 Thousands of red shirts have begun to return by bus to their homes in northern Thailand, but their departure is unlikely to defuse Thailand’s worst political crisis since April-May 2010, a period of unrest that ended with a military crackdown.
 In all, 91 people were killed, mostly Thaksin supporters.